[vc_row][vc_column][vc_column_text]

 A person can learn all they need to know about conducting property inspections by simply reading over our guidelines and following the instructions on the work orders.
 Because we have so many different clients, we have different client requirements.
 We will show you what each of our clients want when completing their property inspections.

-In exchange for sharing our knowledge about this industry, we simply ask that you make us one of your clients.
+In exchange for sharing our knowledge about this industry we simply ask that you make us one of your clients.
 We will also provide you with lists of other companies to work for.
-Companies you never knew existed are always looking for more inspectors.
+Companies you never knew existed who are always looking for more inspectors.

 Duties of a Field Inspector (a.k.a.
 Property Inspector)

-The duties of a Field Inspector vary by the type of inspection but generally include driving to the property location, performing a visual inspection, taking photos, and answering questions on a cell phone application.
-Some inspections require you to leave a sealed envelope at the property and then take a photo of it after you slip it in the crack of the door.
+The duties of a Field Inspector vary by the type of inspection, but generally include driving to the property location, performing a visual inspection, taking photos and answering questions on a cell phone application.
+Some inspections require you to leave a sealed envelope at the property and then taking a photo of it after you slip it in the crack of the door.
 Other inspections may require you to post a vacancy notice on the door.

-Field Inspectors are the “eyes and ears” of our clients.
-Our purpose is to inform our clients if the grass needs to be cut, if debris needs to be removed on vacant properties, or if there are liability concerns by pointing out non-compliant conditions.
+Field Inspectors are the “eyes and ears” for our clients.
+Our purpose is to inform our clients if the grass needs cut, if debris needs removed on vacant properties, or if there are liability concerns by pointing out non-compliant conditions.
 Our clients use this information to determine if they need to send out another company to preserve and protect the property from the elements.
-(NMFS does not engage in property preservation, grass cuts, clean-outs, or debris removal.)
+(NMFS does not engage in property preservation, grass cuts, clean-outs or debris removal.)

 Cell Phone App Utilized: InspectorADE (IA)

 When conducting inspections, you don’t just take photos and email the pictures to somebody, and we really don’t want you to have to print pages of questions on a work order.
-The day of digital cameras, printing work order reports, and using clipboards are long gone.
+The day of digital cameras, printing work order reports and using clipboards are long gone.
 NMFS uses a program called InspectorADE (which we pay for each inspection submitted, not you).
-IA is a cell phone app that you download to your smartphone.
-You enter your username and password and then download the inspections to your smartphone.
-Letters, postings, and certifications are all downloaded from the IA website, which you can access from your computer, laptop, tablet, or even your cell phone.
+IA is a cell phone app that you download to your smart phone.
+You enter your username and password and then download the inspections to your smart phone.
+Letters, postings, certifications are all downloaded from the IA website which you can access from your computer, laptop, tablet or even your cell phone.
 (You will be provided with your own unique username and password to InspectorADE at our expense.)

-Photos are taken with your smartphone through the IA phone app.
-The smartphone application (Android or iPhone) automatically attaches the photos directly to each work order.
-You select the photo label from a pull-down list, check the boxes on the form and upload the inspections with your smartphone.
-InspectorADE makes it very simple and easy to download work orders as well as uploading your photos, and completing inspection reports.
+Photos are taken with your smart phone through the IA phone app.
+The smart phone application (Android or iPhone) automatically attaches the photos directly to each work order.
+You just select the photo label from a pull down list, check the boxes on the form and upload the inspections all with your smart phone.
+InspectorADE makes it very simple and easy to download work orders as well as uploading your photos and completing inspection reports.
+The Android app is free to download but you iPhone users have a nominal fee to download the app.
+Both versions work very well.

 Windows-based cell phones are not supported at this time.